smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

-.. _sec:re-context-free:
+_sec:re-context-free:

 Context Free Regular Expressions
 ==================================

-Context free regular expressions match  against an input independent on what comes before or after it.
-Pre- and post-contexts for pattern matching are explained in the subsequent section.
-All input files must be UTF8 encoded.
-The syntax of context-free regular expressions in many aspects identical to that of the popular tool 'lex' :cite:`Lesk1975lex`.
+Context free regular expressions match  against an input independent on the context of what preceeds or follows it.
+The contrary, pre- and post-context dependent pattern matching is explained in the subsequent section.
+The syntax of Quex's regular expressions is in many aspects identical to that of the popular tools 'lex' and 'flex' :cite:`Lesk1975lex`.
+Accordingly, the explanation of basic syntax follows the scheme of flex's man page.

 .. describe:: x

      matches the character 'x'.
 Characters match simply the character that they represent.
 This is true, as long as those characters are not part of the set of syntactic operators--such as ``.``, ``[``, and  ``]``.
+All input files must be UTF8 encoded.
+Consequently, any byte sequence that represents a Unicode character may be specified that way--as long as it does not represent a syntactic operator.

 .. describe:: .